openstack/swift/doc/source/development_saio.rst

 Instructions for setting up a development VM
 ---------------------------------------------

-This documents setting up a virtual machine for doing Swift development.
+This section documents setting up a virtual machine for doing Swift development.
 The virtual machine will emulate running a four node Swift cluster.

 * Get the *Ubuntu 10.04 LTS (Lucid Lynx)* server image: